Rchardon/RebirthItemTracker/README.md

 You can right click anywhere in the window to get an options screen.

-You can mouse over items you've picked up to see their stats again, and click on them to open [platinumgod.co.uk](http://platinumgod.co.uk/) in your browser for more information about that item.
+You can mouse over items you've picked up to see their stats again.

 It tries to read `log.txt` from inside the appropriate game folder, based on which game you select in the tracker options.
 If something is unexpectedly weird about your game folder and it can't find it, you can put the tracker folder into the